TuringLang/DynamicPPL.jl/docs/src/internals/varinfo.md

     We want to work with `VarName` rather than something like `Symbol` or `String` as `VarName` contains additional structural information, e.g. a `Symbol("x[1]")` can be a result of either `var"x[1]" ~ Normal()` or `x[1] ~ Normal()`; these scenarios are disambiguated by `VarName`.

-To ensure that `varinfo` is simple and intuitive to work with, we need the underlying `metadata` to replicate the following functionality of `Dict`:
+To ensure that `VarInfo` is simple and intuitive to work with, we want `VarInfo`, and hence the underlying `metadata`, to replicate the following functionality of `Dict`:

   - `keys(::Dict)`: return all the `VarName`s present in `metadata`.
   - `haskey(::Dict)`: check if a particular `VarName` is present in `metadata`.